house centipede

 What do centipedes eat?

 This brings us to the third and most important reason you might find a centipede in your house: food.
 Unlike millipedes, centipedes are carnivorous – so if you’re asking yourself what centipedes eat, they feed on bugs.
 This can be good for your garden, but it is often a nuisance for your house.
-As nocturnal creatures, centipedes hide during the day and emerge at night to prey on insects like silverfish, cockroaches, spiders, crickets, termites, roaches and moths.
+As nocturnal creatures, centipedes hide during the day and emerge at night to prey on insects like silverfish, cockroaches, spiders, crickets, termites, and moths.

 Therefore, while they are harmless, the presence of a house centipede could very well be a sign of a bigger pest problem.